Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 Step 5 - Add an SSH key to an already created server

-If you created your server prior to adding the SSH key, you cannot assign it to your server.
-If there are no valuable data on it, it is best to just delete the server and create a new instance.
+If you created your server prior to adding the SSH key, you cannot assign it to your server via Cloud Console.

-• Copy the content of your public key file using cat /home/user/.ssh/id_rsa.pub, selecting the output and using <ctrl>+<shift>+c
+• View the content of your public key file using:

 • Write the key to the server:

-• Find a line with PermitRootLogin and replace it exactly with PermitRootLogin prohibit-password, if you want to disable password login.
-This will disable the ability to use insecure passwords and only accepts your ssh keys
+This will disable the ability to use insecure passwords and only accepts your SSH keys

-• execute systemctl restart sshd to reload your SSH deamon to activate the new configs
+• To reload your SSH deamon to activate the new configs, execute:

 If you followed these steps carefully and everything is working as intended, you can now proceed with your production server and delete the test server again.